PacificBiosciences/pb-benchmarks/SPRQ-NOV-2024/README.md

 This readme provides the information required to reproduce the results.
 Please contact [support@pacb.com](mailto:support@pacb.com) with any questions.

 ## PacBio HiFi
 - HG002 was sequenced on the Revio system with SPRQ chemistry, yielding 146 Gbp.
-The reads were aligned with pbmm2 v1.13.1 and downsampled to [20-fold](https://downloads.pacbcloud.com/public/revio/2024Q4/WGS/benchmark/aligned_bam/HG002-20fold.GRCh38.haplotagged.bam) and [30-fold](https://downloads.pacbcloud.com/public/revio/2024Q4/WGS/benchmark/aligned_bam/HG002-30fold.GRCh38.haplotagged.bam) aligned depth for variant calling and benchmarking.
+The reads were aligned with pbmm2 v1.13.1 and downsampled from 8-fold to 40-fold coverage aligned depth for variant calling and benchmarking.
 - Small variants were called with DeepVariant 1.6.1.
   - [20-fold](https://downloads.pacbcloud.com/public/revio/2024Q4/WGS/benchmark/HG002-20fold.GRCh38.small_variants.phased.vcf.gz)
   - [30-fold](https://downloads.pacbcloud.com/public/revio/2024Q4/WGS/benchmark/HG002-30fold.GRCh38.small_variants.phased.vcf.gz)